pasturm/SIMIONtuneR/README.md

 output files are written.
 This can be helpful for debugging.

 Usually, the starting values are taken from the configuration file.
 But you can also start from a previously optimized best point.
-To do so, copy the corresponding bestpoint_run.txt to the tuneR directory.
+To do so, set `resume = TRUE` and the starting values from the bestpoint_run.txt file in the tuneR directory will be used.

 ### Parallel Processing